Hardiness zone: American Horticultural Society heat zones

 In addition to the USDA Hardiness zones there are American Horticultural Society (AHS) heat zones.

 The criterion is the average number of days per year when the temperature exceeds 30 C. The AHS Heat Zone Map for the US is available on the American Horticultural Society website.

 South Africa

 South Africa has five horticultural or climatic zones.
 The zones are defined by minimum temperature.

 Effects of climate change

 The USDA map published in 2012 shows that most of the US has become a half zone (5 F-change) hotter in winter compared to the 1990 release.
+Again, with the publication of the 2023 map, about half of the US has shifted a half zone warmer.
 Research in 2016 suggests that USDA plant hardiness zones will shift even further northward under climate change.